Table of Contents

 As women progress in their careers, compensation packages may become more complex.
 Attorneys may do your bidding for you in negotiations.
 However, you need to understand what you deserve.
 Women are not getting what they are worth yet.
 Positive changes are happening for women in the workplace and elsewhere.

 How has your experience been in getting a new job, a salary raise, and better benefits?
 Please share the post with others.
-If you found this article of value, please visit The Cents of Money and find others you may like.
 Give us your thoughts.
 We are happy to hear from you!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.